timothy-holmes/temp-guard/readme.md

 Front-end consists of a basic line plotting (Chart.JS) of received data.

-Reasons for creating:
+Reason for creating:
-- Procrastination
 - Admin rights are required for temp monitoring and my laptop kept overheating during summer
-- The first one...
+- Small app to learn about unit testing/mocking/integration testing

 ## How to use